Search

 • a cool-mist humidifier or steamy bathroom

-• saline (saltwater) drops for a congested nose
+• saline (saltwater) drops or spray for a congested nose

-• gentle suction of nasal mucus using a bulb syringe when necessary
+• gentle suctioning of nasal mucus using a bulb syringe in infants

-• Offer lots of liquids — breast milk or formula for babies; water and diluted juice for older kids, but no caffeinated beverages.
+• Offer lots of liquids — breast milk or formula for babies; water, electrolyte solutions, and diluted juice for older kids, but no caffeinated beverages.

 • Never give cough or cold medicine to children under 6 years old.
-Call a doctor first for older kids.
+Call a doctor first about giving these to older kids.

 When Should I Call the Doctor About a Cold?